[This page is under construction]

-This is the absolutely most scenic hard and long ride* in the area.
-The climbs are demanding and the dirt sections are for afficionados of the format.
+Nick Mush Road Loop.
+This is a scenic and hard ride.
+The climbs are demanding and the dirt sections are for fans of the format.
 Most of all this loop is beautiful.

 Mezze —Posh (and therefore expensive) American Bistro.
 Make reservations.

 Coyote Flaco—Slightly Upscale Mexican/Spanish/South American fusion.
 Eat in the dining room or at the festive bar.

 Water Street Grill—Pub food serving until 11pm so one of the few late night options.